navalnica/selectedNotebooks/README.md

-# selectedNotebooks
+# Selected Jupyter Notebooks
-Selected notebooks not to miss some research I have done
+Want to store some of my research notebooks so I can refer to them in any time.